viamrobotics/docs/docs/cli.md

 All of the `module` commands accept either the `--org-id` or `--public-namespace` argument.

 - Use the `--public-namespace` argument to supply the [namespace](/cloud/organizations/#create-a-namespace-for-your-organization) of your organization.
-This will upload your module to the Viam registry and share it with other users.
+This will upload your module to the Viam Registry and share it with other users.
 - Use the `--org-id` to provide your organization ID instead, This will upload your module privately within your organization.

-You may use either argument for the `viam module create` command, but must use `--public-namespace` for the `update` and `upload` commands when uploading as a public module (`"visibility": "public"`) to the Viam registry.
+You may use either argument for the `viam module create` command, but must use `--public-namespace` for the `update` and `upload` commands when uploading as a public module (`"visibility": "public"`) to the Viam Registry.

 ##### Using the `--platform` argument